2D Animation: Walk Cycles Basics with Dermot O' Connor

 Dermot O' Connor

-Dermot O' Connor has practiced hand-drawn and digital animation at Don Bluth, Disney, and Warner Bros.
+Dermot O' Connor has practiced hand-drawn and digital animation at Don Bluth and the Walt Disney Company.

-Dermot O' Connor entered the animation industry in 1988, working for Don Bluth's studio in Ireland for five years.
+Dermot entered the animation industry in 1988, working for Don Bluth's studio in Ireland for five years.
 During that time he was trained in traditional hand-drawn animation.
-In the mid-90s he directed CD-ROM interactive titles for Creative Capers Entertainment and Disney Interactive studios, working on such projects as 101 Dalmatians and Timon and Pumbaa.
-He was introduced to Flash in 2000 and began creating animation for Warner Bros. and Disney in Los Angeles, and Fatkat Animation in Canada.
-Dermot is currently completing his own 30-minute short film, completely animated with Flash.
+In the mid-90s he directed CD-ROM interactive titles for Creative Capers Entertainment and Disney Interactive Studios, working on such projects as Timon and Pumbaa's Gamebreak and Topsy Turvy Games.
+He was introduced to Flash in 2000 and began creating animation for Disney in Los Angeles and Fatkat Animation in Canada.
+In 2012 he completed a half-hour animated documentary.
+In 2019 he created the hand-drawn animation on the Alan Parsons music video "As Lights Fall."

-Andrew Gordon has been animating characters professionally for over 20 years.
-In 1997, he joined Pixar Animation Studios, where he worked as an animator on A Bug's Life, Toy Story 2 and Toy Story 3, Monster's Inc., Finding Nemo, The Incredibles, and Ratatouille, among other feature films.
+At Pixar Animation Studios, he worked as an animator on A Bug's Life, Toy Story 2 and Toy Story 3, Monster's Inc., Finding Nemo, The Incredibles, and Ratatouille, among other feature films.
 The characters he has worked on include Mike Wazowski from Monsters, Inc., Gill from Finding Nemo, and Edna Mode, the costume designer in The Incredibles.
 He was supervising animator for the Academy Award–nominated short Presto, and the directing animator on Monsters University and the recent TV special "Toy Story That Time Forgot."
 He recently finished up directing spots for The Good Dinosaur and is currently animating on Finding Dory.

 He studied animation in Vancouver, BC, Canada, and New Jersey, and prior to his work at Pixar, he worked at Warner Classics.
 He was awarded Outstanding Character Animation in an Animated Motion Picture by the Visual Effects Society for his work in Finding Nemo.
 Andrew is also the creator of many of the secret spaces at Pixar, such as the Love Lounge and the Lucky 7.